cormiertyshawn895/Retroactive/README.md

 If you chose iTunes, Retroactive will ask you which version to install, then automatically download and install it for you.

 - iTunes 12.9.5 supports Dark Mode and most DJ apps.
-- iTunes 12.6.5 supports downloading and archiving iOS apps.
+- iTunes 12.6.5 supports Ringtones and iTunes U.
 - iTunes 11.4 has a classic look.
 - iTunes 10.7 supports CoverFlow.